Craig Hamilton Book as a speaker/entertainer for your next event

 - He is a beyondblue ambassador, travelling to rural and remote communities to provide support for high risk groups, bringing a hidden tragedy to national attention.

-- Television program Compass featured his documentary ‘Broken Open’.
+- Television program Compass featured Craig Hamilton's documentary ‘Broken Open’.
 Appeared on 60 Minutes, ABC News Breakfast, Catalyst, The Footy Show and more.

-- He is a sought after motivational speaker, having been a guest of beyondblue, Lifeline, government departments, multiple large mining operations, and conferences.
+- Craig Hamilton is a sought after motivational speaker, having been a guest of beyondblue, Lifeline, government departments, multiple large mining operations, and conferences.

 - Craig has authored two books, with journalist Neil Jameson.
 Broken Open shares his deeply personal story, and A Better Life provides practical tips for thriving with illness.